 - a) Continue to engage with landlords and support them to meet their legal requirements. - b) Continue to give advice and support to tenants to develop their understanding of their rights, responsibilities, and expectations.
-Empowering them to take action where necessary. - c) Complete mid-term reviews for the discretionary licensing schemes. - d) Proactively drive-up standards through renewed Additional and Selective licensing schemes where the evidence shows they are needed. - e) Encourage self-regulation for landlords through the promotion of the Nottingham Rental Standard. - f) Use our housing licensing schemes to help tackle nuisance and anti-social behaviour. - g) Promote opportunities for private landlords to improve the energy efficiency of their properties. - h) Apply new powers and responsibilities arising from the new Renters' Right Bill.
+Empowering them to take action where necessary. - c) Proactively drive-up standards through Additional and Selective licensing schemes where the evidence shows they are needed. - d) Encourage self-regulation for landlords through the promotion of the Nottingham Rental Standard. - e) Use our housing licensing schemes to help tackle nuisance and anti-social behaviour. - f) Promote opportunities for private landlords to improve the energy efficiency of their properties. - g) Apply new powers and responsibilities arising from the new Renters Reform Bill.